Your Key Questions Answered - For Research Scientists

-The ELN market is expanding and each have features, price points, support, and adoption curves that may make some better or worse for your particular situation.
+The ELN market is expanding and each has features, price points, support, and adoption curves that may make some better or worse for your particular situation.
 The landscape can be confusing which is one reason why labs have been slower to adopt ELNs then perhaps you would have expected.
-Rather than getting stuck in endless feature comparisons, it’s a good idea to start out by identifying the non-negotiable “must have” requirements for your particular situation, then seek out the ELNs that fit your needs.
+Rather than getting stuck in endless feature comparisons, it's a good idea to start out by identifying the non-negotiable "must have" requirements for your particular situation, then seek out the ELNs that fit your needs.

 At the very basic level, the ability to search, copy, archive, share, and export is worth the investment plus the learning curve of adoption.
 Automated templates add another opportunity for greater ROI.
 Supervisors gain a full spectrum view of process and progress with the right controls needed to run a tight lab, an efficient ship.

-Choosing the right ELN requires appreciating it’s value - to your own work, and to that of the entire lab.
+Choosing the right ELN requires appreciating its value - to your own work and to that of the entire lab.

 - Look at the needs of your lab.
 Where are there inefficiencies?
-How can technology help you prioritize what is most important to you and your team?
+How can technology integration help you prioritize what is most important to you and your team?
 Which capabilities will really help you move the needle?
-Then do some online research and finally try some systems to see which might fit your needs best.
+Then do some online research and finally try some ELN systems to see which might fit your needs best.
 Websites like Capterra independently review ELN software.

 - Educate yourself on legal issues.
 Patent offices in the EU and USA have moved priority dates back from the date of discovery to date of filing.
 This can help extend the effective lifetime of a patented product.
-Data storage can be restricted or fall under the European Union’s General Data Protection Regulation.
+Remote data storage can be restricted or fall under the European Union's General Data Protection Regulation.
 Documents needed as evidence and the need for signatures and witnesses are also considerations and features to assess in the ELN.

 - Evaluate the history of the ELN company for long-term stability.
 You want an ELN firm with a proven track record of happy customers.
 Look for a company that's at least five years old and ideally one that has been in business for over a decade.
 Look for reliable tech support, upgrades, maintenance, security, and best software development practices.

 - Set up a free trial.
-Or ask for one if they don’t offer one.
+Or ask for one if they don't offer one.
 You want a clean and logical user interface.
 You want to try out the features and software integrations.
 You want to look at customizable/configurable templates and user administration.
 Try the software to assess how it fits your needs.
 Collaborative software has the reputation from other labs you trust who go with it.
-Often times reference customers or existing collaborations already know the best options available.
+Often, reference customers or existing collaborations already know the best options available.